 - wound healing problems.
 If you need to have a surgical procedure, tell your healthcare provider that you are taking STIVARGA.
 You should stop taking STIVARGA at least 2 weeks before any planned surgery

-The most common side effects with STIVARGA include tiredness, weakness, fatigue; diarrhea (frequent or loose bowel movements); loss of appetite; swelling, pain, and redness of the lining in your mouth, throat, stomach, and bowel (mucositis); voice changes or hoarseness; infection; pain in other parts of your body; weight loss; abdomen (stomach-area) pain; fever; and nausea.
+The most common side effects with STIVARGA include pain including stomach-area (abdomen); tiredness, weakness, fatigue; diarrhea (frequent or loose bowel movements); decreased appetite; infection; voice change or hoarseness; increase in certain liver function tests; fever; swelling, pain, and redness of the lining in your mouth, throat, stomach, and bowel (mucositis); and weight loss

 For important risk and use information about STIVARGA, please see the full Prescribing Information, including Boxed Warning.